 Bright white sand, translucent blue water.
 At 30 or 31 degrees, please...
 We all take pictures.

 I had already made friends with Liesbeth, a young Belgian girl, who has been in Asia for 8 months...
 She has just passed the Open Water, the equivalent of our French Level 1 for diving.
 She liked it so much that she wants to pass the next level, the Advanced Open Water, in the same time.

 She is of the expedition in Redang.
 On the beach, we take the pose together.

 On the boat, which we share with another diving club, I met a Frenchman living in PhuketHe came to dive in Malaysia with a friend from Paris on vacation, of Vietnamese origin.
 Until their departure, two days later, we will regularly have dinner and lunch together, exchanging our respective impressions on Thailand and Malaysia.

 We are all delighted with this excursion.
 Upon arrival at Perhentian KecilThe sun was shining all day long, but then the rain came down.
 We all crammed into the tiny protected area at the back.
 The rain is heavy, but fortunately short-lived.

-In the evening, exhausted by these three successive dives, I sleep like a baby ...
-To return to plunge to jump from bed!
-No, frankly, I looked a little jaded, in the previous message, but there is really nothing! ! !
-Life under the Malaysian coconut trees is very sweet indeed.
+In the evening, exhausted by these three successive dives, I sleep like a baby...
+To go back to jumping out of bed!
+No, frankly, I looked a bit jaded in the previous message, but it's really not a problem !!!
+Life under the Malaysian coconut trees is actually quite sweet.